 Teams are created by the Keeper Administrator, or any user who has been given administrative permissions for a specific node or organizational unit.
 A team is made up of users within a node or sub-node.
 Additionally, there is no limit to the number of teams that can be created.
 Teams can be provisioned using any of the following methods:

 Manual creation in the Keeper Admin Console

 Automatically provisioned through the Active Directory / LDAP Bridge software

 Automatically provisioned through the Keeper Commander SDK

-At the encryption layer, teams have a public and private key pair.
+At the encryption layer, Teams have a public and private key pair.
 In order to add a user to a team, you must first be a member of the team because you need to encrypt the Team Key with the recipient's public key.
 When the recipient logs into their vault, the Team Key is retrieved by decrypting it with the user's private key.
-This encryption process is automatically handled by the above provisioning methods.
+This encryption process is automatically handled by the provisioning methods listed above.